pylint-dev/pylint/doc/faq.rst

 pylint does have some messages disabled by default, either because they are prone to false positives or that they are opinionated enough for not being included as default messages.
-The disabled messages are from the Python 3 porting check and design checker, which are disabled by default.
+The disabled messages are from the Python 3 porting checker and design checker, which are disabled by default.
 The Python 3 porting checker needs special activation with the ``--py3k`` flag.
 The design checker can be enabled with ``--enabled=design``.